nanos-world/docs/scripting/classes/Character.rst

   * - |server-only-label|
     -
     - Respawn()
-    - Respawns the Character, fullying it's Health and moving it to it's Initial Location.
+    - Respawns the Character, fullying it's Health and moving it to it's Initial Location

+  * - |server-only-label|
+    -
+    - SetMesh(:term:`string` SkeletalMeshAsset)
+    - Changes the Character Mesh on the fly

   * - |server-only-label|
     -